-Dr. Lockwood also serves as the Director of Behavioral Health Education in CHOP’s Pediatric Residency Program, and Director of Continuing Education for the CHOP Care Network.
+Dr. Lockwood holds a Distinguished Chair in the Department of Pediatrics as the Director of Behavioral Health Education in CHOP's Pediatric Residency Program.
+She also serves as Director of Continuing Education for the CHOP Care Network.
 In 2016, she launched a new podcast for pediatricians, Primary Care Perspectives, in which CHOP subject-matter-experts weigh in on issues affecting the daily practice of pediatricians.
 Listen to recent episodes at www.chop.edu/pcppodcast.

 Dr. Lockwood received her medical degree from Jefferson Medical College, Philadelphia, PA, her Masters in Education from Monmouth University, West Long Branch, NJ, and completed her pediatric residency at Children’s Hospital of Philadelphia, where she was chief resident.

 Pediatrics - The Children's Hospital of Philadelphia, Philadelphia, PA (Chief Resident)

 MEd - Masters in Education, Monmouth University, West Long Branch, NJ

 Distinguished Chair in the Department of Pediatrics - Director of Behavioral Health Education, Pediatric Residency Program

 Assistant Professor of Pediatrics, Perelman School of Medicine at the University of Pennsylvania